 Programa Compasso

 Evidence from neuroscience and developmental psychology has increasingly emphasized childhood socio-emotional skills as core predictors of later-life academic performance, physical and mental health, and economic success.
-Despite growing demand for programs that support social emotional learning (SEL) internationally, almost nothing is known regarding the applicability of SEL programming outside of the U.S. This study aims to address this knowledge gap by examining the efficacy of an SEL curriculum – Programa Compasso (PC) – in Brazilian primary schools.
+Despite growing demand for programs that support social emotional learning (SEL) internationally, almost nothing is known regarding the applicability of SEL programming outside of the U.S. This study aimed to address this knowledge gap by examining the efficacy of an SEL curriculum – Programa Compasso (PC) – in Brazilian primary schools.
 PC includes weekly lessons delivered by teachers to improve children’s ability to identify and understand emotions, control feelings and impulses, get along with others, and focus and maintain attention.
-This study uses a randomized control trial design to assess the impact of PC on teachers' wellbeing (e.g., efficacy, mindsets), as well as children’s social-emotional skills (e.g., executive function, emotion regulation, social competence, behavioral functioning) and academic outcomes (e.g., literacy, math scores).
-To improve integration between the social-emotional practices used in schools and families, we will also test the efficacy of randomly-assigned audio messages sent to parents via cell phones.
+This study used a randomized control trial design to assess the impact of PC on teachers' wellbeing (e.g., efficacy, mindsets), as well as children’s social-emotional skills (e.g., executive function, emotion regulation, social competence, behavioral functioning) and academic outcomes (e.g., literacy, math scores).

-This study is being completed with support from the Harvard Lemann Brazil Research Fund, and involves a collaboration with Drs.
+This study was supported by the Harvard Lemann Brazil Research Fund, and involves a collaboration with Drs.
 Vladimir Ponczek and Cristine Campos de Xavier Pinto from the São Paulo School of Economics and colleagues from the Instituto Vila Educação

 For More Information